Benchmarking Stable Diffusion v1.5 across 23 consumer GPUs

 Best Inference Time in Each Task – 15 Steps

-This measures average inference time at each resolution and batch size, with 15 steps.
+This measures the average inference time at each resolution and batch size, with 15 steps.

 Best Cost Performance in Each Task – 15 Steps

 While Stable Fast offered the best overall performance and the best overall cost performance, it was not the absolute best in all tasks for 15-step generations, sharing that honor with Automatic1111.
-It’s worth noting that A1111 achieved its impressive cost-performance results on much lower-end hardware, which maybe significantly easier to source.
+It’s worth noting that A1111 achieved impressive cost-performance results on much lower-end hardware, which may be significantly easier to source.

 Best Inference Time in Each Task – 50 Steps

-This measures average inference time at each resolution and batch size, with 50 steps.
+This measures the average inference time at each resolution and batch size, with 50 steps.

 Best Cost Performance in Each Task – 50 Steps